 The last part of divorce comes when the judge signs the judgment of divorce.
 This ends the marriage and summarizes the specifics of post-marriage life.
 Keep in mind that if your divorce case goes to court, the judge’s decision will be final and you will no longer be able to contest aspects of your divorce once you have been issued with your judgment of divorce.

 For example, if the judge who is tasked with presiding over your case decides to give both you and your former partner joint custody of your children, you will need to accept the judge’s decision.
 If the judge makes this ruling and you try to prevent your former spouse from seeing your kids, you could find yourself in serious legal trouble.

 As another example, if you acquired several properties with your ex-partner which were classified as marital properties and the judge decided to give your ex-partner the full legal ownership of a property that you wanted, you will no longer be able to contest the ownership of this property.
 Instead, you’ll have to make do with the property or properties which the judge granted you instead.
 If the judge decides to split the ownership of each of your marital properties you may want to consider selling these properties and splitting the proceeds in order to finalize your divorce.

 If you are interested in dating again or are already dating someone new, who you see as a potential future husband or wife, it’s worth mentioning that once your judgment of divorce is finalized, you’ll be legally free to remarry.

 Divorce doesn’t have to be scary, and you don’t have to do it alone.
 If you are looking into getting a divorce, you want someone who is going to be on your side.
 Find an attorney that will go to bat for you both in and out of court.
 We will fight for you.

-No representation is made that the quality of legal services to be performed by Charlotte Christian Law is greater than the quality of legal services performed by other lawyers.
+No representation is made that the quality of legal services to be performed by The Law Offices of Charlotte Christian and Associates is greater than the quality of legal services performed by other lawyers.